 Place pork in large resealable plastic bag.
 Add the marinade and seal bag, releasing excess air.
 Turn to coat.
 Chill at least 4 hours and up to 1 day.

-Prepare grill or smoker to 350 degrees and start stacking on the Trompo King.
-Start with a large pineapple chunk or onion on the bottom, and thinly sliced pineapple in between every 10 slices of pork, and a large chunk of pineapple or onion on top.
+Set up grill or smoker for indirect cooking and preheat to 350 degrees.
+Now it's time to stack your meat on the Trompo King!
+Begin with a large pineapple chunk or onion on the bottom, and thinly sliced pineapple in between every 10 slices of pork, and a large chunk of pineapple or onion on top.
+Cook indirectly for 2-3 hours or until internal temp reaches 145 degrees.

 Grill tortillas until warm and slightly charred, about 10 seconds per side.
 Serve pork-pineapple mixture with onion-cilantro relish, salsa, and lime wedges.